base2Services/cfn-monitor/README.md

 --- | ---
-region | The region of the stack you are querying (eg. ap-southeast-2) stack | The name of the stack you are querying (eg. prod) customer | The customer's ciinabox name (directory in base2-ciinabox repo) application | (Optional) For use when a customer has multiple applications
+region | The region of the stack you are querying (eg. ap-southeast-2) stack | The name of the stack you are querying (eg. prod) application | (Optional) For use when a customer has multiple applications

 Make sure you query a prod sized stack so that all conditional resources are included.